Volkswagen and unions: Global Framework Agreements

-In 2002, VW Group, the European and Global Works Councils signed the "Declaration on Social Rights and Industrial Relationships at Volkswagen" a Global Framework Agreement (GFA) with the International Metalworkers' Federation.
+In 2002, the VW Group, Global and European Works Councils signed the "Declaration on Social Rights and Industrial Relationships at Volkswagen" a Global Framework Agreement (GFA) with the International Metalworkers' Federation.

 In 2012, VW Group and the IndustriALL Global Union signed the Global Framework Agreement "Charter on Temporary Work for the Volkswagen Group", specifying the terms and conditions of agency workers at VW Group and its subsidiaries.
 However, VW Group formally limits the scope of the GFA to countries represented in the Global Works Council, which China is not a member of.
 In later years, Chinese temporary workers at FAW-Volkswagen posted on social media, bylaws from the "Charter on Temporary Work" as evidence of VW Group's commitment to its temporary workforce.

 In 2019, IndustriALL suspended its agreement with VW Group over its refusal to bargain with the United Auto Workers in the United States.

 Germany

 Volkswagen Group is organized on multiple levels, locally, regionally, nationally, internationally and by marque.
 The heart of its labour representation is in Wolfsburg, Germany.
 Its headquarter plant alone has over 65,000 employees or half of the total German workforce.